ZErkelentzis/LATIN2/source/casestudies/2022-realm-case-studies.md

 # Three Case Studies on Realms

 This file provides an entry point for the formalizations that are part of the paper Three Case Studies on Realms.
-The formulations are integrated with the heaily modular LATIN2 library and are split over the following files.
+The formulations are integrated with the heavily modular LATIN2 library and are split over the following files.

 ### Lattices